tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 1. Launch **SuperDirt**

    `SuperDirt` should be started automatically when you run the **SuperCollider IDE** application.
-If now, in the editor window of the **SuperCollider IDE**, type `'SuperDirt.start'` and run the code by holding down `Ctrl` and pressing `Enter` (while your cursor is on the same line as the code).
+If not, in the editor window of the **SuperCollider IDE**, type `'SuperDirt.start'` and run the code by holding down `Ctrl` and pressing `Enter` (while your cursor is on the same line as the code).

 2. Launch **Tidal Cycles**

-   In Atom, start a new file and save it with a `.tidal` extension (e.g. `examples.tidal`). **Tidal** will be automatically launch when you type and execute your first command.
+   In your text editor (Pulsar, vim, VS Code, etc), start a new file and save it with a `.tidal` extension (e.g. `examples.tidal`). **Tidal** will automatically launch when you type and execute your first command.

 ### Estuary